Zuiderzee Works: Eastern Flevoland

 The plans for a single south-eastern polder were changed to construct two separate polders with a joint hydrological infrastructure.
 They were divided by a dike in the middle, the Knardijk, which would keep one polder safe should the other be flooded.
 The two main drainage canals to traverse the dike could be closed by weirs in such a flooding event.
 The eastern polder was planned to be the first, and the encircling dike began to take form in 1951.
 It progressed until the North Sea flood of 1953 struck the south-western Netherlands.
 Workers and machinery were transferred there for repair work (additional work here was part of the Delta Works).

-Work on Eastern Flevoland resumed in 1954 and the dike was closed on September 13, 1956.
+Work on Eastern Flevoland resumed in 1954 and the dike was closed on 13 September 1956.
 The pumping stations started draining the polder that same day, completing the task in June 1957.
-Three were built: the Wortman (diesel powered) at Lelystad-Haven, the Lovink near Harderwijk and the Colijn (both electrically powered) along the northern dike beside the Ketelmeer.
+Three pumping stations were built: the Wortman (diesel powered) at Lelystad-Haven, the Lovink near Harderwijk and the Colijn (both electrically powered) along the northern dike beside the Ketelmeer.
 All three were built with extra capacity with the future southern polder in mind.

 A new element in the design of this polder was the intention to establish a larger city to serve as a regional centre for all the polders and perhaps the capital of a potential new province.
 This city, located in the centre of the reclaimed lands, was developed as Lelystad (1966), named after the man who had played a crucial role in the design and realisation of the Zuiderzee Works.
 Other more conventional settlements had already developed by then; Dronten, the local major town, was founded in 1962, followed in 1963 by two smaller satellite villages, Swifterbant and Biddinghuizen.
-These last three were incorporated into the new municipality of Dronten on January 1, 1972.
-Lelystad was large enough to be organized as a separate municipality on January 1, 1980.
+These last three were incorporated into the new municipality of Dronten on 1 January 1972.
+Lelystad was large enough to be organized as a separate municipality on 1 January 1980.

 Though agriculture was initially the main purpose of the polder, needs of the post-war period changed the design goals of the new polders.
 Changing agricultural needs and increased motorised mobility meant many farming villages were unnecessary and the number of towns was eventually reduced to two.
 Work on the village of Larsen was just about to start when it was cancelled.
 The amount of agricultural land did not increase; it diminished as a result of the building of Lelystad (a city envisioned to eventually house at least 100,000 inhabitants.)
 By 2005 it had 70,000 residents.
 In addition, more area was assigned for development as forests and nature reserves, a trend that would continue in the next polder.